-Here in Village of Grosse Pointe Shores, it’s really safe, and residents are just about as rich as you’ll see in the Detroit metro area.
+Here in Pleasant Ridge, it’s really safe, and residents are just about as rich as you’ll see in the Detroit metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.

-But price is based on demand and a lot of people want to live in Village of Grosse Pointe Shores.
+But price is based on demand and a lot of people want to live in Pleasant Ridge.

 You won’t find many better places to raise your kids in the region than in Beverly Hills and the schools are some of the best around.

 Coming in as the fifth best is Grosse Pointe Farms.